PeterDaveHello/nginx-cloudflare-set-real-ip/README.md

 Use a cronjob to trigger this IP update script periodically, and reload your nginx instance for the new config.

+## Usage

+Directly execute the script, you can clone this repository, or directly download the [script](https://github.com/PeterDaveHello/nginx-cloudflare-set-real-ip/raw/master/generate.sh) to where you want to execute it.

+The generated config will be written to `/etc/nginx/conf.d/cloudflare-set-real-ip.conf`, please make you have the write permission to the locaion.

+To prevent burst request in the same time, cron mode is supported, with parameter `--cron`, the script will randomly sleep within 15 mins before fetching the latest IP ranges.

 ## Example

 `/etc/cron.d/opt/nginx-cloudflare-set-real-ip`: